Rachana137/The-Redactor/README.md

  pattern = [{'SHAPE': 'dddd'}, {'POS': 'PROPN'}, {'POS': 'PROPN'}, {'SHAPE': '\n','OP':'?'}, {'POS': 'PROPN'},
                {'POS': 'PROPN'}, {'SHAPE': 'dddd'}]
  ```
+ ### Bugs
+ It won't redact if given only street or location. ex: '1400 Smith Street' or 'Houston'.
 6. **concept(data, concept)**

  This function takes in the data and the concept.
 Here, The concept taken is 'insurance'.
 Whenever the concept word or similar word is detected the sentence related to the word should be redacted.